Thinking about LASIK? Start a conversation with an experienced Patient Counselor to find out if laser eye surgery is right for you. Learn More

 LASIK results may vary.
 Most people who have undergone surgery achieve the normal distance vision of 20/20.

-But despite having an excellent safety record, LASIK complications can still occur.
-To achieve acceptable visual acuity, some people need a LASIK enhancement or touch-up a few months after the first surgery.
+Despite having an excellent safety record, LASIK complications can still occur.
+Some people need a LASIK enhancement or touch-up a few months after the first surgery to achieve good visual acuity.

-It’s important to discuss any concerns with your surgeon before deciding to have surgery.
+It’s important to discuss any concerns with your surgeon before deciding to have laser eye surgery.
 Make sure you’ve asked about all the pros and cons.

 In 2021, the average cost for LASIK in the United States was about $2,246 per eye.

-Pricing is set by surgeons who frequently perform LASIK and other laser eye procedures such as PRK, SMILE, and refractive lens exchange.
+Pricing is set by surgeons frequently performing LASIK and other laser eye procedures such as PRK, SMILE, and refractive lens exchange.

-The technology your surgeon uses also has an impact on the total cost of LASIK.
+The technology your surgeon uses also impacts the total cost of LASIK.
 Different technologies include:

 - Excimer laser to reshape the cornea